Latent Reasoning VLA: Latent Thinking and Prediction for Vision-Language-Action Models¶

 Overall Architecture¶

-LaRA-VLA uses Qwen3-VL as the VLM backbone, adding a special token <img_next> to represent future visual latents.
-On the action side, Stage I-II uses autoregressive action tokens (following Pertsch et al.), while Stage III switches to a 16-layer Diffusion Transformer action expert, outputting continuous action trajectories conditioned on latent representations via self- and cross-attention.
-Training data is generated by an automatic CoT annotation pipeline driven by "semantic anchors (Qwen3-VL object extraction) + temporal anchors (gripper state segmentation)," constructing LIBERO-LaRA, Bridge-LaRA, and real robot datasets.
-Training is divided into three stages: explicit CoT fine-tuning → progressive latent replacement → action expert adaptation.
+LaRA-VLA uses Qwen3-VL as the VLM backbone, adding a special token <img_next> to represent the future visual latent.
+For the action head, Stages I-II use autoregressive action tokens (following Pertsch et al.), while Stage III switches to a 16-layer Diffusion Transformer action expert, which outputs continuous action trajectories conditioned on latent representations via self- and cross-attention.
+Training data is generated by an automated CoT labeling pipeline driven by "semantic anchors (object extraction via Qwen3-VL) + temporal anchors (gripper state segmentation)," creating LIBERO-LaRA, Bridge-LaRA, and real-robot datasets.
+Training is divided into three stages: explicit CoT fine-tuning โ progressive latent replacement โ action expert adaptation.

 Key Designs¶

-Stage I: Explicit CoT Fine-tuning + Visual Latent Alignment + Inverse Dynamics Supervision:
+2. Stage I: Explicit CoT Fine-tuning + Visual Latent Alignment + Inverse Dynamics Supervision

-Stage II: Curriculum Replacement of Discrete CoT Tokens:
+3. Stage II: Curriculum Replacement of Discrete CoT Tokens with Latents

 Loss & Training¶